 How should this relate to the world/US average Btu/$?
 Is this just showing that electricity is valued 5-6X more than the average unit of energy?
 Need to see how this compares to Zarnikau and Cleveland studies discussing the value of different energy resources…

+[ph] one is an energy cost the other the economic value of the energy. so... by that a $ of wind investment produces 36$ of GDP.
+That figure will fail to include the TEA values for embodied energy, and so likely be more like 15$ or less...
+Without study I wouldn't know how to tell, but we could just mention that as one of the important reasons to use inclusive measures in arriving at these statistics if we wanted too.

 NOTE: For modeling purposes, the EIA assigns an “arbitrary” heat rate to wind (for some reason) to make it appear to have the efficiency of a typical thermal plant of about 34%.
 That is the reason for the different value ranges mentioned (they are at that ratio).